hosznyak/getting_and_cleaning_data_course_project/README.md

 # File contents

-The 'CodeBook.md' file describes the variables and all the transformations.
+The `CodeBook.md` file describes the variables and all the transformations.

-The 'run_analysis.R' file contains the R code.
+The `run_analysis.R` file contains the R code.

-The 'tidy_data.txt' file is the output of the R code.
+The `tidy_data.txt` file is the output of the R code.